agntcy/slim-spec/draft-agntcy-slim.md

 ## Core Components

-* Gateway Nodes: Handle routing and message distribution
+* Messaging Nodes: Handle routing and message distribution
 * Topics: Named channels for pub/sub communication
 * Streams: Bidirectional communication channels
 * Services: Application-specific RPC definitions

-### Gateway Nodes
+### Meassging Nodes

-Gateway Nodes are essential components of the Agent Gateway Protocol (AGP) architecture.
+Nodes are essential components of the SLIM architecture.
 They handle routing and message distribution between agents and manage the communication infrastructure.
-Gateway Nodes are composed of two main tables: the connection table and the subscription table.
+Meassaging Nodes are composed of two main tables: the connection table and the subscription table.

 #### Connection Table

 The connection table maintains interfaces with neighboring nodes and local applications.
 It is responsible for:

 * Establishing and managing connections with other Gateway Nodes
 * Maintaining active connections with local applications